Ballpoint pen: Use of ballpoint pens in space

+The functionality of a regular ballpoint pen in space was confirmed by ESA astronaut Pedro Duque in 2003.

+Technology developed by Fisher pens in the United States resulted in the production of what came to be known as the "Fisher Space Pen".
+Space Pens combine a more viscous ink with a pressurized ink reservoir that forces the ink toward the point.
+Unlike a standard ballpoint's ink container, the rear end of a Space Pen's pressurized reservoir is sealed, eliminating evaporation and leakage, thus allowing the pen to write upside-down, in zero-gravity environments, and allegedly underwater.
+Astronauts have made use of these pens in outer space.

-As art medium
+As an art medium

-Ballpoint pens have proven to be a versatile art medium for professional artists as well as amateur doodlers.
-Low cost, availability, and portability are cited by practitioners as qualities which make this common writing tool a convenient, alternative art supply.
+The ballpoint pen has proven to be a versatile art medium for both professional artists and amateur doodlers.
+Low cost, availability, and portability are cited by practitioners as qualities which make this common writing tool a convenient art supply.
 Some artists use them within mixed-media works, while others use them solely as their medium-of-choice.

 Effects not generally associated with ballpoint pens can be achieved.
 Traditional pen-and-ink techniques such as stippling and cross-hatching can be used to create half-tones or the illusion of form and volume.
 For artists whose interests necessitate precision line-work, ballpoints are an obvious attraction; ballpoint pens allow for sharp lines not as effectively executed using a brush.
 Finely applied, the resulting imagery has been mistaken for airbrushed artwork and photography, causing reactions of disbelief which ballpoint artist Lennie Mace refers to as the "Wow Factor".

-Famous 20th-century artists such as Andy Warhol, among others, have utilized ballpoint pens to some extent during their careers.
-Ballpoint pen artwork continues to attract interest in the 21st century, with contemporary artists gaining recognition for their specific use of ballpoint pens; for their technical proficiency, imagination, and innovation.
-Korean-American artist Il Lee has been creating large-scale, ballpoint-only abstract artwork since the late 1970s.
+Famous 20th-century artists, including Andy Warhol, have utilized the ballpoint pen during their careers.
+Ballpoint pen artwork continues to attract interest in the 21st century, with many contemporary artists gaining recognition for their specific use of ballpoint pens as a medium.
+Korean-American artist Il Lee has been creating large-scale, abstract artwork since the late 1970s solely with ballpoint pens.
 Since the 1980s, Lennie Mace creates imaginative, ballpoint-only artwork of varying content and complexity, applied to unconventional surfaces including wood and denim.
 The artist coined terms such as "PENtings" and "Media Graffiti" to describe his varied output.
-More recently, British artist James Mylne has been creating photo-realistic artwork using mostly black ballpoints, sometimes with minimal mixed-media color.
+British artist James Mylne has been creating photo-realistic artwork using mostly black ballpoints, sometimes with minimal mixed-media color.

-Using ballpoint pens to create artwork is not without limitations.
+The ballpoint pen has several limitations as an art medium.
 Color availability and sensitivity of ink to light are among concerns of ballpoint pen artists.
-Mistakes pose greater risks to ballpoint artists; once a line is drawn, it generally cannot be erased.
-Additionally, "blobbing" of ink on the drawing surface and "skipping" of ink-flow require consideration when using ballpoint pens for artistic purposes.
+As a tool that uses ink, marks made with a ballpoint pen can generally not be erased.
+Additionally, "blobbing" ink on the drawing surface and "skipping" ink-flow require consideration when drawing with a ballpoint pen.
 Although the mechanics of ballpoint pens remain relatively unchanged, ink composition has evolved to solve certain problems over the years, resulting in unpredictable sensitivity to light and some extent of fading.